wp-plugins/widget-logic/readme.txt

 There is some confusion between the [Main Page and the front page](http://codex.wordpress.org/Conditional_Tags#The_Main_Page).
 If you want a widget on your 'front page' whether that is a static page or a set of posts, use is_front_page().
 If it is a page using is_page(x) does not work.
 If your 'front page' is a page and not a series of posts, you can still use is_home() to get widgets on that main posts page (as defined in Admin > Settings > Reading).

 = Logic using is_page() doesn't work =

+I believe this is fixed in 0.58.
+Let me know if that is not the case.

 If your theme calls the sidebar after the loop you should find that the wp_reset_query option fixes things.
 This problem is explained on the [is_page codex page](http://codex.wordpress.org/Function_Reference/is_page#Cannot_Be_Used_Inside_The_Loop).